dilynfullerton/penning/README.md

 # penning
 A 3D visualization of a charged ion's trajectory inside an ideal Penning Trap (based on TITAN of TRIUMF).
-This animation was created as part of a project for UBC Undergraduate Research Organization.
+This program was created as part of a project for UBC Undergraduate Research Organization.

 Mentor: Brian Kootte (TITAN Group at Triumf)
 Group: Dilyn Fullerton, Shiv Mittal, and Michael Stone